rethree/async/README.md

 `Continuation Task a -> Continuation Task b`

-`Task`s themselves do not modify the native promise continuation flow meaning once `then` method of a completed task is entered we're back in the world of rejections.
+`Task`'s themselves do not modify the native promise continuation flow meaning once `then` method of a completed task is entered we're back in the world of rejections.
 This is where `Continuation` comonad comes handy as it:

 - will return the first faulty set of results to the caller (while ignoring further continuations);
 - won't expose native `then` method until the last continuation returns;